 The acquisition of a fine false self has long been central to the psychology of humanity.
 In Christian terms, that finer idealized self is Christ-like.
 In modern secular terms, the set of virtues differs, but the idea of being morally virtuous remains.
 In this striving for moral and ethical glory, we have not really left religion behind.

 As a believer in psychology, I find self-rejection a shocking notion.
 To be “saved” (made better), we must bury our own authentic self!
 What we really need is the willingness to work with what we have.
 We should be satisfied with striving to make the best of our genuine resources, but these are often not impressive enough to please.
 Lewis reveals the problem when he says we must “want” Christ.
 That is, we must yearn to emulate Christ’s values and behaviour, even if they are different from our own.
 Modern secularists play the same game; only the “Christ” label is missing from the list of stellar, often politically correct, virtues.
 Yet living up to false ideals is a recipe for self-alienation.

 Lewis believed the desire for Christ was difficult to establish claiming, “It is true that the wanting itself would be beyond our power but for the one fact.
 The world is so built that, to help us desert our own satisfactions, they desert us.
 War and trouble and finally old age take from us one by one all those things that the natural self hoped for at its setting out.”
 The view arises from the notion of sacrificing earthly pleasures on order to become more virtuous.
 In reality, desire is the easy part.
 Few of us have trouble wanting to look good!
 The difficulty comes in actually living up to the idealized self.
-Some see this as a noble conscious struggle to live by high standards when in fact it is, as I have already noted, a case of living by values not your own; self-alienation, in other words.
+Some see this as a noble conscious struggle to live by high standards when in fact it is, as I have already noted, a case of living by values not your own; hypocrisy and self-alienation, in other words.